-Dried wild lettuce leaves have a bitter taste and aren’t used in cooking.
-Yet, in soothing tea blends or capsules, the dried leaf may provide a number of health benefits, including pain relief, sedation, and calming.
+Dried wild lettuce powder is commonly used in soothing tea blends or capsules, the powder may provide several health benefits, including pain relief, sedation, and calming.

 Wild lettuce has gained a reputation for being a natural painkiller for its production of a latex called lactucarium, which is believed to have analgesic and sedative properties.
 Therefore, it’s commonly used in teas and tinctures as a pain reliever or to promote sedation.

-- Sedative – The herb is believed to be a sedative and is commonly blended in teas for those suffering from insomnia or anxiety.
+- Sedative – The herb is believed to be a sedative and is frequently blended in teas for those suffering from insomnia or anxiety.
 Fortunately, the herb does not disrupt the digestive system (unlike opium).
 Add some to your chamomile blend to bring on sleep faster.

 - Respiratory Health – Wild lettuce can help to soothe bronchial irritation and is used as a natural treatment for asthma.
 The herb is believed to help loosen mucus and promote more productive coughs.

 History of Wild Lettuce

-Wild lettuce grows like a weed, and it has used since ancient times.
+Wild lettuce has been used since ancient times.
 The Egyptians, for example, believed wild lettuce to be an aphrodisiac.
 In fact, Min, the Egyptian god of fertility, is associated with the herb, appearing in pictographs with the plant’s leaves and stalks.
-To this day, wild lettuce oil is used in Egypt in folk medicines, as an aphrodisiac and in cooking.
+To this day, wild lettuce oil is used in Egypt in folk medicines, and as an aphrodisiac.

 Beyond Egypt, wild lettuce was also popular in Ancient Rome.
-Pliny the Elder may have praised wild lettuce as the “twelve god’s herb,” which he used as a cure-all for a number of conditions.
-And Emperor Augustus build an altar to honor the herb, after it was used to treat a bout with asthma.
+Pliny the Elder may have praised wild lettuce as the “twelve gods herb,” which he used as a cure-all for several conditions.
+And Emperor Augustus built an altar to honor the herb, after it was used to treat his asthma.